-A manual credit card imprinter is called a knuckle buster or a zip zap machine that was used to create multiple receipts by sliding handles.
+A manual credit card imprinter is called a knuckle buster or a zip zap machine that creates multiple receipts by sliding handles.

 Historical facts